trothtech/uft/doc/protocol.md

 Any type which a receiver does not recognize or implement should be treated as `TYPE I` or something which saves the data stream as-is.

+## Sample Transaction

+A sample sequence might be ...
+* client connects
+* server sends the herald, a 200 code
+* client sends `FILE` *size* *from* *auth*
+* server acknowledges with a 200 code
+* client sends `USER` *recipient*
+* server acknowledges with a 200 code
+* client sends `TYPE A` indicating a plain text file
+* server acknowledges with a 200 code
+* client sends `DATA 12345`
+* server acknowledges with a 300 code, "send me more" (the data)

+The server switches to "data mode" to consume the next 12345 bytes sent from the client.

+* client sends 12345 bytes of file content
+* server acknowledges with a 200 code and switches back to "command mode"
+* client sends `EOF`
+* server acknowledges with a 200 code
+* client sends `QUIT`
+* server acknowledges with a 200 code and closes its end of the connection
+* client closes its end of the connection

+The above transaction uses 6 primary commands and does not require any meta commands nor secondary commands.
+Simplicity is the first objective.